 Facts of Burnip case

 Housing benefit rules for the private rented sector did not allow for a second bedroom to accommodate a carer, where a severely disabled person required the presence of a carer throughout the night.
+Therefore two of the claimants received housing benefit quantified by reference to the one-bedroom rate, even though they needed two-bedroom flats.
 (The rule was changed from April 2011, and this appeal related to the period before then.)